 The Jacob Burns Community Legal Clinics were founded in 1971, and were dedicated in 1991 to acknowledge the generous support of Jacob Burns (LLB '24, Hon.
 LLC '70).
 A longtime trustee of the University, Burns (1902-1993) was renowned as a lawyer, artist, and philanthropist.
 GW Law is proud to honor this significant contribution to the "uplifting and maintenance of the legal profession," and his fearless advocacy of the principle of "equal justice under the law."
 The Jacob Burns Community Legal Clinics vary considerably in purpose, duration, requirements, and duties.

-2000 G Street, NW Washington, DC
+2000 G Street NW, Washington, DC 20052